-- 1. If you are a singer or you play an instrument you could study GCSE Music (see page on GCSE Music). - If you are a dancer/actor and interested in backstage production roles (stage management/sound/lighting) you could choose AQA Technical Award in Performing Arts (see page on Performing Arts) or CCEA GCSE Drama.
+- 1. If you are a singer or you play an instrument you could study GCSE Music (see page on GCSE Music). - If you are an actor/ dancer or singer, and interested in backstage production roles (stage management/sound/lighting) you could choose AQA Technical Award in Performing Arts (see page on Performing Arts) or CCEA GCSE Drama.